-Active conductor Any conductor in which the electrical potential differs from that of a neutral conductor or earth.
+Active conductor Any conductor in which the electrical potential differs from that of a neutral conduct or earth.

-Building has the meaning ascribed to it by sections 8 and 9 of the Building Act 2004.
+Building has the meaning as tribed to it by sections 8 and 9 on the Building Act 2 04.

 Clearly visible for the purposes of Clause F8 and in relation to a sign means the nearest such sign is visible and readable at the maximum distance from which it needs to be viewed, to a person who either does not have a visual impairment, or uses corrective lenses.